TED Idea Search

-When applications are open, anyone from anywhere in the world with an idea is invited to fill out an application and create a 2-minute video as a part of their submission.
-Finalists are invited to a virtual event where they talk more about their idea and participate in a Q&A with members of the TED community.
-From there, winners are invited to give a TED Talk, either virtually or in person.
+When submissions are open, applicants are invited to fill out an application and create a 2-minute video as a part of their submission.
+Finalists participate in a virtual event where they talk more about their idea and participate in a Q&A with TED Members.
+From there, winners are selected and invited to give a TED Talk, either virtually or in person.

 Tips for success before applying